-Companies looking to gauge how EU’s General Data Protection Regulation will be interpreted should monitor regulators’ decisions around fines and which privacy violations are considered the highest severity, said panelists on Thursday at the RSA Conference.
+Companies looking to gauge how regulators will interpret the European Union’s General Data Protection Regulation should monitor decisions around fines and which violations are considered having the highest severity, said panelists on Thursday at the RSA Conference.

-GDPR enforcement is still in early stages, experts say.
-“Enforcement is a toddler, so we need to buckle our seat belts to see what happens,” said Ruby Zefo, chief privacy officer at Uber.
+GDPR enforcement is still in early stages, privacy chiefs say.
+“Enforcement is a toddler, so we need to buckle our seat belts to see what happens,” said Ruby Zefo, chief privacy officer at Uber Technologies Inc.

 Ms. Zefo predicts the ‘hammer’ will continue to fall on the things companies can control, including having proper data management and hygiene practices.
-She said while fines are pretty low, especially in Europe, once “those shoes start to fall” it sets a precedent for more.
+Fines are pretty low, she said, especially in Europe, but once “those shoes start to fall,” it sets a precedent for more.

 “Enforcement actions will be indicative of what the regulators care about,” said J. Trevor Hughes, president and CEO at the International Association of Privacy Professionals, a nonprofit group supporting industry participants globally.

-For instance, Mr. Hughes says, if companies see regulators talking about the 72-hour notice period for a data breach, and there is an increase in enforcement actions around that- it could signal that a company’s risk profile on notice of security breach has just increased significantly from the regulator’s perspective.
-To manage the risk, firms should monitor enforcement actions through the remainder of 2019 and in the future as crucial, he said.
+For instance, if companies see regulators talking about the 72-hour notice period for a data breach.
+That could signal an increase in enforcements actions around that, Mr. Hughes said, adding firms should monitor enforcement actions through the remainder of 2019 and in the future as crucial, he said.

-Kalinda Raina, senior director, head of global privacy at LinkedIn, noted enforcement actions become quasi-regulation in a sense.
-Companies, she says, can best understand how the privacy law is going to be enforced and interpreted by looking at regulators’ decisions and how they are appointing fines around them.
+Kalinda Raina, senior director, head of global privacy at Linkedin, said enforcement actions become quasi-regulation in a sense.
+Companies can best understand how the privacy law is going to be enforced and interpreted by looking at regulators’ decisions and how they are appointing fines around them, Ms. Raina said.

 The panelists further highlighted a fundamental point: data privacy management is not just an issue for the legal department.
 It requires close cross-functional team collaboration company-wide.
-It’s everyone’s responsibility including cybersecurity, privacy, engineering, product strategy and design, technology, business units, among others to seat at the table.
+It’s everyone’s responsibility, including cybersecurity, privacy, engineering, product strategy and design, technology, business units, among others, to sit at the table.

-The goal of having this multi-disciplinary approach is to manage potential privacy and cyberrisks holistically – where executive and working-level teams effectively work together to innovate responsibly by building products with security and privacy by design and to ultimately build brand trust and competitive advantage.
+The goal of having this multi-disciplinary approach is to manage potential privacy and cyber risks holistically.
+For example, the executive and working-level teams effectively work together to innovate responsibly by building security and privacy by design and fostering brand trust.